eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Accounts.load(filename=None)

+    Decrypts a `keystore <https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition>`__ file and returns a ``LocalAccount`` object.

+    Brownie will first attempt to find the keystore file as a path relative to the loaded project.
+If not found, it will look in the ``brownie/data/accounts`` folder within the Brownie package.

-    Loads a local account from a keystore file.
-If filename is ``None``, returns a list of available keystores.
+    If filename is ``None``, returns a list of available keystores in ``brownie/data/accounts``.

     .. code-block:: python